Pravesh-Sudha/100-Days-of-Code/README.md

 ### Day 15: CronJobs in Linux
 - What is Cron and CronJob
 - Creating Your first cronJob
-- Executing Your Shell scripts using CronJobs.\
+- Executing Your Shell scripts using CronJobs.

+### Day 15: Python
+- Variables, list
+- loops (for and while)
+- Conditional statements and dicitonaries
+- Functions and list
+- Pratical project with above Learnings.

 _... continue updating log for each day ..._